MonetDB/MonetDB/clients/src/python/README.rst

 * If you want to use the mapi module with python3.* you should use the mapi3.py module (import monetdb.mapi3 as mapi).
 This is done automatically for the sql module
+* Dropped support for the dictionary based cursor

 Installation